 For $4.99, if interactive visual novels are your thing, I recommend Emily is Away Too.
-In spite of the weak characters, the concept is an interesting one.
+In spite of the somewhat underdeveloped characters, the concept is an interesting one.
 If you grew up using AOL and listening to Blink 182 or Snow Patrol you’ll probably find Emily is Away Too to be nostalgia inducing.
 And if you didn’t, you can still get something out of this neat project.

 Teachable?: Emily is Away Too is precisely the kind of narrative-based game that could be used in the rhetoric/composition or literature classroom.
 Some of the content is for mature players and seems appropriate for high school and college students.
 The ability to compare ending stats, as seen in the picture above, could spark discussions about the role of game options and player choice and allows for a comparison of outcomes.
 I only played through the game once, but I hear there are four endings.
 The game could even serve as a sort of archive/cultural piece of the early 2000s for analysis.
 Emily is Away Too could easily be played outside of the classroom without much guidance or in a computer lab as the mechanics are straightforward, and the use of chapters makes assigning sections of the game easy.
 It isn’t difficult to give it a “Teachable” rating. +Affordable +Low Tech Requirements +Playable in 2-3 Hours +Analysis +Ease of Play